RobA2/FisherFriendToday/README.md

 # FisherFriendToday
 ## WoW retail addon for locating the Legion daily Fisherfriend of the Isles
-tldr: Help find the current npc for the Achievment "Fisherfriend of the Isles", <br>
+tldr: Help find the current npc for the Achievement "Fisherfriend of the Isles", <br>
 -which also helps with the fishing artifact "Underlight Angler"<br>

 Tons of other addons for tracking reputations, fishing skill, etc...<br>